joakin/furgoneta/README.md

 ### Operators

-`fjs` includes some operators as functions to ease its usage through your functional code.
+`furgoneta` includes some operators as functions to ease its usage through your functional code.

 #### Math